d-gol/kubeflow_examples/argo-workflows/eos_and_secrets/README.md

 Creating a pipeline with EOS access and mounting an S3 secret.
 A demonstration of mounting different storage options.

+The script shows:
+- Creation of a Kubernetes secrets.
+- Mounting secrets to Pipelines and reading their values.
+- Mounting EOS to Pipelines.
+- Showing EOS personal directory files.

-To expand, add customized code with scripts to run.
+To expand, feel free to add customized code with scripts to run.

 ## How to run?